 Changing the areas you want to live

-If you go on a holiday
+Going on a holiday

-If you no longer want housing
+If you no longer want social housing